 - The amount eligible for deduction

 Any contribution to a rescue fund or charity organization is tax-deductible.
 This is a reduction that can be used by calculating net taxable revenue.
 Donation deductions, on the other hand, are subject to the following conditions:

 - Not every contribution is eligible for a full tax-deductible.
 When seeking a deduction, the assessee must adhere to the organization’s eligibility.

 - Specific taxpayers, Indian corporations, alliance firms, and other assessees will all demand deductions.

 - A cash contribution in excess of Rs 2,000 is not available for a tax deduction.

-- Any contribution in kinds, such as clothing, food, or drugs, does not count for a tax-deductible or benefit.
+- Any contribution in kind, such as clothing, food, or drugs, does not count for a tax deductible or benefit.

 80G Donation Limit

 Not every donation counts for a 100 per cent deduction under section 80G.
 It is contingent on the organization of which the contribution is made is eligible.
 The tax advantage is determined by the organization’s eligibility.
 Furthermore, the deduction may be 100% or 50%, with or without limitations.

 The number that can be deducted from a contribution is known as the qualifying amount.
 To prevent any misrepresentation of the income tax return, any assessee must carefully measure the qualified number.